Contact Us

 The Challenge

-Nestled in the heart of the Upper Valley community, Dartmouth College enjoys a rich ski history and boasts over 100 Olympian alumni.
+Nestled in the heart of the Upper Valley community, Dartmouth College enjoys a rich ski history and boasts over one hundred Olympian alumni.
 It comes as no surprise that Dartmouth Skiway has become an integral part of this winter-sports-loving region.
-Yet, what sets this ski area apart isn’t grand modern infrastructure or 400 inches of yearly powder, but rather an unwavering commitment to simplicity and the genuine passion of the ski community.
-In recent years, the Skiway has continued to evolve in order to better serve its cherished community.
+Yet, what sets this ski area apart is not grand modern infrastructure or 400 inches of yearly powder, but rather an unwavering commitment to simplicity and the genuine passion of the ski community.
+In recent years, Skiway has continued to evolve to better serve its cherished community.

 “Our eCommerce and ticketing operations relied on older technology,” noted Mark Adamczyk, General Manager of Dartmouth Skiway.
-Amidst these circumstances, Dartmouth Skiway found itself grappling with the consequences of their technological limitations.
-As the pandemic took hold in 2020, it became apparent that the Skiway was burdened with an obsolete combination of systems that limited them from providing the contactless online services needed.
+Amidst these circumstances, Dartmouth Skiway grappled with the consequences of its technological limitations.
+Since the pandemic, it became apparent that Skiway was burdened with an obsolete combination of systems that limited them from providing the contactless online services that guests have come to expect.
 Moreover, they understood that to thrive and expand as a business in the ski industry, a system upgrade was necessary.

-To merge the gap and comply with both local and school board pandemic regulations, the Skiway was forced to adapt their existing eCommerce platform.
-This platform was previously only utilized 45 days out of the year to sell early bird season passes and was now being manipulated to sell daily lift tickets and passes all season for the winter of 2020/2021.
+Skiway’s legacy platform was previously only utilized 45 days out of the year to sell early bird season passes and was manipulated during the pandemic to sell daily lift tickets and passes for the duration of that first winter season.
 “We were able to check the box, collect money, and get people skiing - but ultimately, it was barely able to do that and, if we were to ever try to do more, it just wasn’t the right tool,” Mark explained.

 Furthermore, the use of disparate, disconnected systems in nearly every department presented various other issues, including: